IndrajeetRawjee/AiAgents/README.md

-Here is an updated README file for your AI agent.
-The disclaimer section is prominently added and all potentially risky encouragements are minimized.
-Security, safety, and awareness are emphasized throughout.[2][4][5][6]

-***

 # 🤖 AI Coding Agent with Gemini

 This project is a demonstration of building an autonomous **AI coding agent** using Google’s Gemini API, inspired by the *freeCodeCamp Guide to Agentic AI – Build a Python Coding Agent with Gemini* tutorial.